-Grant Applications have a priority rating system based on the type of project applied for.
-All improvements must be located on publicly owned property owned by Cabarrus County, the boards of education, a municipality within the County, or property leased to the County for a minimum of 15 years.
-Projects on school property must be consistent with the respective school system’s long range plans.
-Projects on park property must be consistent with the Parks Department’s long range plans.
+Projects on school property must agree with the school system’s long range plans.
+Projects on park property must agree with Active Living and Parks long range plans.
 The property the project is located on must remain unlocked and open to the public.

-Available funds will be determined by the annual budget adopted by the Board of Commissioners.
+The annual budget adopted by the Board of Commissioners determines available funds.